 24.37 There are rare occasions where offenders released on license for MAPPA eligible offences are also made subject to Terrorism Prevention and Investigation Measures (TPIM).
-Advice should be sought from CT Police and PCT team colleagues in these cases.
-Offenders subject to TPIM are not automatically eligible for MAPPA and should be considered for Category 3.
+Advice should be sought from CTP and PCT team colleagues in these cases.
+Offenders subject to TPIM who are not automatically eligible for MAPPA should be considered for discretionary management under Category 4.
 Where an offender is subject to both licence conditions and a TPIM, each set of conditions will exist simultaneously and close liaison between police and probation case managers is vital.
 These cases may also be made subject to Anonymity Orders in Court.
 These orders are granted to protect an individual from press intrusion.
 This should not prevent the necessary sharing of information between relevant agencies to manage risk appropriately.
-However, it is essential all agencies comply with terms of anonymity orders or risk contempt of court.
+However, it is essential all agencies comply with terms of Anonymity Orders or risk contempt of court.
 If any concerns exist in relation to anonymity orders and the sharing of information seek legal advice via the National MAPPA Team.